AstraZeneca in broad drug deal with Bicycle worth up to $1 billion

-LONDON AstraZeneca has signed a wide-ranging deal with private biotech firm Bicycle Therapeutics to develop a novel class of small molecule medicines for treating respiratory, cardiovascular and metabolic diseases.
+LONDON (Reuters) - AstraZeneca has signed a wide-ranging deal with private biotech firm Bicycle Therapeutics to develop a novel class of small molecule medicines for treating respiratory, cardiovascular and metabolic diseases.

 The companies said on Thursday the alliance could potentially be worth more than $1 billion to Bicycle, if all planned programs reach the market.
 This includes an undisclosed upfront payment.